Queer Gardens: Pleasures in 4 Bases by Arjun Lal

 Lal received a Bachelor of Fine Arts – Interdisciplinary from NSCAD University and has had their work supported by Arts Nova Scotia and Canada Council for the Arts.
 They work across mediums including photography, ceramics, textiles, silicone, video, and performance.

-The CreateSpace Residency is made possible by support from TD Bank Group through the TD Ready Commitment, the City of Toronto as part of ArtworxTO: Toronto’s Year of Public Art 2021 – 2022, MAWA, Canada Council for the Arts, and funding provided by the Government of Ontario.
+The 2021 CreateSpace Public Art Residency is made possible by support from TD Bank Group through the TD Ready Commitment, the City of Toronto as part of ArtworxTO: Toronto’s Year of Public Art 2021 – 2022, MAWA, Canada Council for the Arts, and funding provided by the Government of Ontario.